Azure-Samples/active-directory-xamarin-native-v2/Helper/PCA Helper.md

         IPublicClientApplication PCA { get; }

         /// <summary>
         /// Application builder.
-It is created in Init and thie member can be used to customize it before Build occurs in PCA->get
+It is created in Init and this member can be used to customize it before Build occurs in PCA->get
         /// </summary>
         PublicClientApplicationBuilder PCABuilder { get; }